abbyblachman/climate-change-projection-map/README.md

 <strong>API</strong>

 For this project, we are using an API called <a href="https://api.meteostat.net/">meteostat</a> which gives us current weather projections.
-API key: ELTLnGss
+API key: ELTLnGss.

+There is a 200 calls per API key per hour limit, so if you are working on the project outside of class, you may want to create your own key.